Exclusive Supermask Subnetwork Training for Continual Learning: Experiments

-\looseness=-1 \textbf{Q6.
+\looseness=-1 \paragraph{Q6.
 Effect of Token Embedding Initialization for NLP:} For our language experiments, we use a pretrained BERT model \citep{devlin-etal-2019-bert} to obtain the initial token representations.
-Using the powerful representations from a multitask model like BERT overshadows the superiority of \method{} over SupSup in terms of performance.
-Hence, we perform ablations on the token embedding initialization to further highlight these differences.
-In Table \ref{tab:text-ablation-init}, we present the average test accuracy on the S2\textsuperscript{\ref{foot:order}} task-order sequence of the sampled version of WebNLP dataset (see Section \ref{sec:setup}, Datasets).
+We perform ablations on the token embedding initialization to understand its impact on CL methods.
+In Table \ref{tab:text-ablation-init}, we present results on the S2\textsuperscript{\ref{foot:order}} task-order sequence of the sampled version of WebNLP dataset (see Section \ref{sec:setup}, Datasets).
 We initialize the token representations using \textit{FastText} \citep{bojanowski2016enriching-fasttext}, \textit{Glove} \citep{pennington-etal-2014-glove}, and \textit{BERT} embeddings.
 From Table \ref{tab:text-ablation-init}, we observe that -- (1) the performance gap between \method{} and SupSup increases from $0.8\% \rightarrow 7.3\%$ and $0.8\% \rightarrow 8.5\%$ when moving from BERT to Glove and FastText initializations respectively.
 These gains imply that it is even more beneficial to use \method{} in absence of good initial representations, and (2) the performance trend, \method{} > \modelorg{} > SupSup is consistent across initialization.